(Source-Creative Commons Flickr)[/caption]

 “My daughter has been suffering from postpartum depression again, after this second baby.
 She is doing better now but one thing she relies on is an essential oil a friend gave her by Young Living called Peace & Calming.
 Do you know of any equivalent products?
 It is getting difficult to obtain and occasionally they are out.
 It seems to relieve her anxiety and helps her to sleep.
 Thank you.”

-Being the do-it-yourself-er that I am, it got me to thinking of just how to recreate this restful essential oil blend.
+Being the do-it-yourself-er that I am, it got to thinking of just how to attempt to recreate this restful essential oil blend.
 First, I checked to see the ingredients and the order of their use in the original product.

-Anyone can make it if you know the ratios for mixing, and I will share ratios with you in a moment.
+Anyone can make your own version if you know the ratios for mixing, and I will share approximate ratios with you in a moment.

 First, An Immediate Alternative